 The Group noted that the absence of such metering does not prohibit the entry of an additional Party below the Boundary Point.
 In such a circumstance, obligations exist under Section L of the Code for quantities of Active Energy and, where relevant, Reactive Energy Exported or Imported by any Party at a Boundary Point to be measured and recorded.
 Any additional Party would be able to provide generation or demand below the Boundary Point provided they met the requirement to ensure appropriate metering is in place to independently measure their Imports and Exports.

-The Group is not therefore minded that competitive supply below the Boundary Point would be constrained or adversely impacted by P162.
+Figure 6: Self-supply below Boundary Point, with shortfall Imported supply below the Boundary Point would be constrained or adversely impacted by P162.